-Any full-time faculty member, contract academic staff member, doctoral student, or post-doctoral fellow who is teaching a classroom course in the fall or winter term of the program is eligible to participate.
+Any full-time faculty member, contract academic staff member, graduate student, or post-doctoral fellow who is teaching a classroom course in the fall or winter term of the program is eligible to participate.
 There is no limit to participation.
 You are welcome to participate in multiple offerings of the program.

 How do I become involved?

 Simply complete and submit the program registration form by the set date for each term.
 We will do our best to accommodate your availability and preferences with your teaching square partners.
 Keep in mind that the matching process will depend upon the number of people participating in the program and the subject areas in which they teach.
 The nine-week schedule is outlined in the program handbook below.

 By participating in Teaching Squares you will have an opportunity to:

 observe, analyze, and celebrate good teaching,

 develop an appreciation and awareness of cross-disciplinary instructional styles and approaches practiced by your colleagues, and

 examine and reflect upon your teaching based on the shared observations and reflections of your Square Partners.

 Whats involved in participating?

 Each square is comprised of four instructors from a variety of disciplines (though you can request to be partnered with someone in your discipline/field of study), who work together during the semester to accomplish the following: